Last updated on July 2nd, 2023

 There are actually so many places in Europe where you can go in February.
 Those cheap winter getaways I am going to mention below have mild winters and are easy to reach.
 In addition, February is usually the most unpopular month among tourists, so you can be sure that your experience will be very authentic.

 There can be enough sunny days when it gets warm enough to hang out on the beach and even sunbathe.
 The average temperature in February is 12-15C degrees but some days can be warmer.
-The water is too cold to swim, but this time of the year is the best for sightseeing and nature walks.
+The water is too cold to swim, but this time of the year is the best for sightseeing, nature walks and visiting Turkish villages (like this cute Sirince village not far from Izmir).
 It is definitely the quietest time to visit Turkey.

 And of course Istanbul.
-There are so many incredible sightseeing spots, places where to eat and always lots of things to do in this vibrant city.
-Istanbul neighnborhoods have so much that you can stay busy for a long time.
+There are so many incredible sightseeing spots, places where to eat, and always lots of things to do in this vibrant city.
+Istanbul neighborhoods have so much that you can stay busy for a long time.
+And in the winter season, Istanbul can turn into a wonderland.

 Serbia is another country that makes a list of the cheapest places to travel in Europe.
 It is a quite popular destination for winter travelers but mainly because of the secret mountains and ski resorts.
 They make a great budget alternative to European resorts while holding up the good quality for slopes and accommodation.
 There plenty of resorts to choose from but the most known are Kopaonik Ski Resort and Stara Planina Resort.